 - Chairman of the Management Board of Centrum Riviera Sp.
-Zoo and Centrum Wzgorze Sp.
-Zoo (Poland); - Director of Cdiscount; - Permanent Representative of Finatis on the Board of Directors of Casino, Guichard-Perrachon (listed company); - Permanent Representative of Foncière Euris, Chairman of Marigny Belfort; - Permanent Representative of Matignon Abbeville, Manager of Centrum Z Sarl, Centrum K Sarl and Centrum J Sarl and Manager A of Centrum NS Luxembourg Sarl; - Representative of Marigny Foncière, Chairman of Mat-Bel 2; - Representative of Mat-Bel 2, Legal Manager of Marigny Fenouillet; - Representative of Fenouillet Participation, Legal Manager of Fenouillet Immobilier; - Representative of Marigny Fenouillet as Legal Manager of Fenouillet Participation; - Representative of Immat Bel, Legal Manager of Marigny Fenouillet; - Permanent Representative of Rallye on the Board of Directors of Groupe Go Sport; - Co-Manager of Einkaufszentrumam Alex GmbH and Loop 5 Shopping Centre GmbH (Germany); - Legal Manager of Aubriot Investissements and Montmorency; - Member of the Appointments and Compensation Committee of Mercialys (listed company). - Directorships and positions expired in 2018.
+Zoo (Poland); - Permanent representative of Finatis on the Board of Directors of Casino, Guichard-Perrachon (listed company); - Representative of Matignon Abbeville, Manager of Centrum K Sarl and Centrum J Sarl and Manager A of Centrum NS Luxembourg Sarl (Luxembourg); - Representative of Marigny Foncière, Chairman of Mat-Bel 2; - Representative of Mat-Bel 2, Legal Manager of Marigny Fenouillet and Matbelys\; - Representative of Fenouillet Participation, Legal Manager of Fenouillet Immobilier; - Representative of Marigny Fenouillet as Legal Manager of Fenouillet Participation; - Representative of Immat Bel, Legal Manager of Marigny Fenouillet; - Permanent Representative of Rallye on the Board of Directors of Groupe Go Sport; - Co-Manager of Einkaufszentrumam Alex GmbH and Loop 5 Shopping Centre GmbH (Germany); - Legal Manager of Montmorency; - Member of the Appointments and Compensation Committee of Mercialys\ (listed company). - \ Offices and positions expired in 2019.